ryan-a-baker/educates-tbs/workshop/content/tbs-gitops-setup.md

 In the process of the workshop, we'll use Harbor to look at the container image that Harbor produced.

-Prior to starting the workshop, use the following link to sign into the Harbor Web UI with the username "admin" and password "Harbor12345" {{ ENV_HARBOR_PASSWORD }}.
+Prior to starting the workshop, use the following link to sign into the Harbor Web UI with the username "tbs-workshop" and password "Harbor12345".

 ```dashboard:create-dashboard
 name: Harbor